 Newcastle has great transport links, including The Tyne and Wear Metro which allows you to get to all the major destinations around Newcastle; this service also calls at Newcastle Central Station to all the national rail links.

-If you prefer to travel by bus, QuatLink buses offer a regular easy to use service.
-The cost of a monthly student ticket is around £68.
+If you prefer to travel by bus, QuayLink buses offer a regular easy-to-use service.
+The cost of a weekly ticket is around £11.50.

 With Newcastle being a compact city it’s easy to explore on foot or by bike; with traffic free trails, forest routes and long-distance rides.